Elderflora: the life and death OF A TREE

 BIOS

-Majel Connery is a composer, performer, and musicologist who creates immersive musical experiences to dissolve the boundaries between human and natural worlds.
-Fusing classical precision with the raw force of live electronics, her music has been called “superb” by the New York Times and her music “thoroughly Schubertian” by the Wall Street Journal.
-Connery has collaborated with Radiolab Live and her music is toured regularly by Grammy-winning choir, Chanticleer.
-She can most often be found performing in some weird record shop or the basements of strangers.
+Majel Connery is a composer, performer, and musicologist with a vivid imagination.
+She believes that nature has a voice, and that we can learn to hear it.
+Her immersive musical experiences fuse classical precision with live electronics to dissolve the boundaries between human and natural worlds.
+Connery’s voice has been called “superb” by the New York Times and her music “thoroughly Schubertian” by the Wall Street Journal.
+In radio, Connery wrote music for 5 episodes of the podcast Radiolab, and performed with Radiolab Live.
+Her song cycle The Rivers are our Brothers has been toured and recorded by Grammy-winning choir, Chanticleer.

 Notes: